How to Make a YouTube Channel Trailer Without After Effects (2026)

 Cons of this method:

-Cost: Free (Canva Free tier) or ~$15/month (Canva Pro for brand kit β check canva.com for current pricing)
+Cost: Free (Canva Free tier) or ~$15/month (Canva Pro for brand kit — check canva.com for current pricing) Time: 20-30 minutes Output quality: Clean and polished design, but template-heavy aesthetic

 Canva's video editor is genuinely capable for creators who are more comfortable in a design environment than a video editor.
 The trade-off: Canva's motion is simpler (fade-ins, slides, basic transitions) and the template library is heavily shared across millions of users, which means visual differentiation is harder.

-Open Canva, click Create β Video, select 1920Γ1080 (YouTube).
+Open Canva, click Create → Video, select 1920×1080 (YouTube).

 Search "YouTube channel trailer" in the template library.
-Pick a template that roughly matches your niche aesthetic β then modify it heavily.
+Pick a template that roughly matches your niche aesthetic — then modify it heavily.
 Don't publish a default Canva template unchanged; it's immediately recognizable.

 First frame customization: Replace the template's title with your channel name, swap the stock image/video for your own content, and change the color palette to match your brand.